francislainy/hellotalk/README.md

 # Feedback

-I welcome feedback and suggestions for improving this project.
+Feedback and suggestions for improving this project are very welcome.
 Feel free to open an issue or pull request on the project's Github repository.

 # Disclaimer